yuxiang660/learning-linux/design_patterns_in_modern_c++/README.md

 ### Summary
 * Avoid using singleton directly
 * Keep specifying singleton as a dependency (e.g., a constructor argument) for testability

+# Structural Pattern
+Structural patterns are all about setting up the structure of your application so as to improve SOLID:
+* Inheritance
+* Composition
+   * implies that the child cannot exist without the parent
+   * Think of an object having members of owner<T>type: when the object gets destroyed, they get destroyed with it
+* Aggregation
+   * an object can contain another object, but that object can also exist independently

+## Adapter

+### Scenario
+* We are given an interface, but want a different one, and building an adapter over the interface is what gets us to where we want to be
+   * adapt the geometry to pixel-based representation

+### Summary
+* In the process of adaptation, you sometimes end up generating temporary data (caching).
+Ensuring that new data is only generated when necessary

+## Bridge

+### The Pimpl Idiom
+* Advantages of Pimpl Idiom
+   * hide the class implementation
+   * modifying the data members of the hidden Impl class does not affect binary compatibility
+   * the header file only needs to include the header files needed for the declaration

+### Summary
+* The participants of the Bridge pattern do need to be aware of each other's existence, which is different from Mediator pattern or Adapter pattern